Eleanor Lee: Controversy

-On 9 May 2025, an audio clip allegedly featuring Lee saying, “most people in China are idiots,” and “I don’t care about fame, as long as there is money to earn,” drew backlash after circulating on Chinese social media.
+On 9 May 2025, an audio clip allegedly featuring Lee saying, "most people in China are idiots," and "I don’t care about fame, as long as there is money to earn," drew backlash after circulating on Chinese social media.
 In response, Lee denied being the speaker and called the clip fabricated.
-She expressed her love and gratitude for China and implied her recognition of Taiwan as part of China by claiming she was "born in China."
-According to her agency, the clip was created and released by Lee’s former assistant.
-In the wake of the controversy, Lee’s name was removed from promotional materials for the Chinese drama The Journey of Legend.
+She expressed her love and gratitude for China and implied her recognition of Taiwan as part of China by claiming she was "born in China".
+According to her agency, the clip was created and released by Lee's former assistant.
+In the wake of the controversy, Lee's name was removed from promotional materials for the Chinese drama The Journey of Legend.
+On May 12, Lee's godfather Andy Lee posted on Weibo accusing Lee and her mother of ingratitude, stating that their relationship had broken down years earlier and describing the dispute as "karma".

-On May 21, a Weibo user known as "鱼了个鲸_," who claimed to be Lee’s former assistant, publicly apologized, admitting to fabricating the audio.
-The assistant, identifying himself as "Xiao Pang (小胖)," confessed to maliciously editing and synthesizing the clip, which falsely portrayed Lee insulting Chinese citizens.
-He stated the act was in retaliation over unresolved disputes with Lee’s former management company and had intended to use the recording in negotiations.
-Lee's studio reposted the apology.
+On May 21, a Weibo user claimed to be Lee's former assistant publicly apologized, admitting to fabricating the audio.
+The assistant, identifying himself as "Xiao Pang" (小胖), confessed to maliciously editing and synthesizing the clip, which falsely portrayed Lee insulting Chinese citizens.
+He stated the act was in retaliation over unresolved disputes with Lee's former management company and had intended to use the recording in negotiations.
+On June 23, a Chinese court ruled in favor of Li in her defamation lawsuit against the former assistant; the judgment took effect on July 17.
+The defendant was ordered to publish an apology for his false statements and to pay damages and related costs.
+In September, The Journey of Legend was released, with Lee's scenes retained.